Combat Competition Nerves

 By Kathryn Mellon – iNSPIRE Psychologist

 You’re standing behind the beam, the free throw line or the penalty spot.
 The moment you have been training for, preparing for and dreamed about has finally arrived.
 You are physically prepared and ready for this moment, but there are doubts in the back of your mind.
 Your heart might be racing and you feel butterflies in your stomach.
 Anxiety and nerves are not your enemy.
 It is a normal part of competition to be nervous, otherwise you probably don’t care too much about what you are doing.
 However, there are times when we experience over arousal and it affects our focus and ability to perform at our peak.
+Pre-comp nerves can prove a challenge at times, but overcoming them is worth it.

 This blog is going to focus on those crucial thirty minutes leading up to you stepping up to your event.
 Quick, simple techniques that will help to calm you down and focus your mind and body on what is it about to do.